w3nl/typeorm/docs/data-source-options.md

 -   `pool.idleTimeoutMillis` - the minimum amount of time that an object may sit idle in the pool before it is eligible for eviction due to idle time.
 Supersedes `softIdleTimeoutMillis`.
 Default: `30000`.

--   `pool.errorHandler` - A function that get's called when underlying pool emits `'error'` event.
-Takes single parameter (error instance) and defaults to logging with `warn` level.
+-   `pool.errorHandler` - A function that gets called when the underlying pool emits `'error'` event.
+Takes a single parameter (error instance) and defaults to logging with `warn` level.

 -   `options.fallbackToDefaultDb` - By default, if the database requestion by `options.database` cannot be accessed, the connection will fail with an error.
 However, if `options.fallbackToDefaultDb` is set to `true`, then the user's default database will